-Through a partnership with Rex/UNC, we are able to bring cutting-edge radiation therapy to patients at Smithfield Radiation Oncology and Clayton Radiation Oncology.
+Through a partnership with UNC Rex Healthcare, Johnston Health is able to bring cutting-edge radiation therapy to patients at UNC Radiation Oncology Clayton & Smithfield.

 Radiation therapy kills cancer cells and shrinks tumors through high-energy radiation.
 Cancer cells are killed when the radiation destroys their DNA, which prevents them from dividing and spreading.
 Radiation therapy can be used on its own as a cancer treatment, or in combination with surgery and/or chemotherapy.

 We use the latest technologies and treatments to provide a broad scope of services and the highest quality of care to patients.
 Both clinics offer:

 IMRT (Intensity Modulated Radiation Treatment)

 This uses computer-controlled X-ray accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor.
 Not all tissue reacts to radiation the same way.
 Therefore, IMRT can vary in radiation intensity emitted across a field.
 The radiation beam can also rotate around the patient, sending beams from a more favorable angle and location.
 By cross-firing the tumor with these beams of varying intensity from all possible angles, a uniform dose of radiation is delivered to the tumor while minimizing the effects on surrounding sensitive structures.